NiasonDaCosta/niasondacosta.github.io/README.md

 Each track captures the raw emotion of navigating wealth, heartbreak, and self-destruction while embracing a vampiric edge—dripping in the mystery and decadence of a Playboi Carti or Destroy Lonely lifestyle.
 It’s the night before Valentine’s Day, a time when the darkness of solitude challenges the light of love.
 Will you let the love in, or remain lost in the shadows?

-*DRAKKAR* is *bixe!*’s most personal work, a reflection of his battles with depression, the weight of his past, and the temptation to give in to despair.
+*DRAKKAR* is *nixe!*’s most personal work, a reflection of his battles with depression, the weight of his past, and the temptation to give in to despair.
 It’s a reminder that even in the darkest times, there’s a strange beauty, a value found in the struggle—just as Drakkar Noir is coveted not for its scent, but for its identity.